theintern/intern/docs/ci.md

 1. From the gear icon menu in the upper-right corner of any Bamboo administration page, select “Elastic instances”.
 2. Click the “Start new elastic instances” button in the upper-right corner of the page.
-3. Under the “Elastic image configuration name” dropdown, select “Ubuntu stock image”.
+3. Under the “Elastic image configuration name” drop down, select “Ubuntu stock image”.
 4. Click the “Submit” button.

 You will be taken to the “Manage elastic instances” page, where you will see your image and its current state.
 Once the image status is “Running”, the Elastic Agent starts.
 Once the agent has started and is either “Pending” or “Idle”, you may begin your build.

 ### Create a build plan

-1. Click the “Create” dropdown button at the top-middle of any Bamboo administration page.
+1. Click the “Create” drop down button at the top-middle of any Bamboo administration page.
 2. Select “Create a new plan” from the menu.
 3. Select or create a Project to house the build plan.
 4. Give the build plan a name and key, for your reference, and provide an optional description.